 It is important to check every notice you receive because they dictate the amount of tax you pay.
 If you disagree with the facts on the notice or fail to receive one for a taxable source, query it with HMRC on 0300 200 3300 or write to the address on the coding notice.
-HMRC has introduced a system of combining all your codes onto one sheet so you can see the distribution of your allowances at a glance.
+HMRC has introduced a system of combining all your codes onto one sheet so you can see the distribution of your allowances easily.

-Occasionally State Pension exceeds available allowances.
-For example, a personal allowance of £12,570 is exceeded by a State Pension of £13,360.
+State Pension can exceed available allowances.
+For example, a personal allowance of £12,570 is exceeded by a State Pension of $\pounds$ 13,360.

-The difference needs to be taxed and results in a code of 790 (£13,360 minus £12,570); the last digit is dropped and the code is expressed as K78 (the final digit of the code is reduced by 1 and the letter K comes before the digits).
+The difference needs to be taxed and results in a code of 790 $(\pounds 13,360 \text{ minus } \pounds 12,570)$ ; the last digit is dropped and the code is expressed as K78 (the final digit of the code is reduced by 1 and the letter K comes before the digits).